gpfduoduo/CustomAdapter/README.md

 custom adapter

 ## Description
-custom adapter, you need not write many adapter with unuseful code.
+Use custom adapter, you need not write many adapter with unuseful code.
 In details, for example

 ```